 Europe, Middle East and Africa

-Habitat for Humanity in Europe, Middle East and Africa works with many companies to eradicate poverty housing.
+We work with many companies to eradicate poverty housing.

 Our corporate partners’ donations of funds or services help us to continue providing families with homes and the hope of a better life.
 We are grateful for their kind support.

 For more information on partnering with Habitat for Humanity through product donations, financial support or by mobilizing your employees as volunteers, please contact us.

 Alabbar Enterprises, a parent company for a variety of Retail, F&B and Ecommerce franchise operations across the Middle East and Asia; along with Habitat for Humanity, have launched a three year partnership that provides clean and safe water for thousands of disadvantaged families in Zambia.
 The partnership started in 2014 and focuses on construction of water kiosks and water pumps, distribution of containers for transporting the water to homes, and education on water management.
 It is often the obligation of females, mostly young girls, to walk long distances for water, leading to higher rates of absenteeism from school.
 This project will empower these young girls by giving them the opportunity to pursue an education in order to improve their living conditions.